 The structure of the nursing program permits individuals to make choices about their career in health care.
-After successful completion of one semester, a student is eligible to test for listing as a Nurse Aide I; after two semesters students may apply for Nurse Aide II listing.

 ASSOCIATE IN APPLIED SCIENCE DEGREE (AAS) - A45110

 Non-nursing classes may be taken prior to the time they are scheduled in the curriculum but if they are not, they must be taken at the times listed.
 All nursing courses must be taken in the order they appear in the curriculum.